IDGCaptainRussia94/Ophioid-Mod/description.txt

 Version History :

+V2.25
+- Updated IEntitySource
+- Fixed some Bestiary entries not unlocking

 V2.24
 - Added new IEntitySource
 - Made the Bestiary better by hiding some NPCs and decorating the boss pages